MEET THE TEAM BEHIND THE RJ SOLUTION

 Melissa is currently pursuing a specialist degree in mental health practices in schools from University of Missouri.
 She holds her M.ED in education administration as well as a MA in school psychology from the University of North Texas.
 Her undergraduate BA is in elementary education from the University of Florida.

-Christine has been a trainer and facilitator with RJ Solutions for several years.
+Christine has been a trainer and facilitator with The RJ Solution for several years.
 Her work supports teachers in changing the way they look at learning, teaching, and discipline.

 “Knowing that if you've changed just one educator's outlook on classroom management and student-level intervention--the potential outcome is thousands of students that I can positively impact.”